smollweide/contribute-buddy/docs/code-guidelines.md

 The coverage will be reported and checked before commit.

 ## Commit style
 We using [commitizen](https://github.com/commitizen/cz-cli) for commit styles.
 Please run `npm run commit` to commit your changes.
 Also the commit messages are used to build a clean and helpful changelog.
-In case of this please use well written commit messages.
+Because of this please use well written commit messages.